Kimberly Sanborn, Ph.D., Director

 Bachelor of Arts in Interdisciplinary Studies offers students a variety of options to complete graduation requirements, including prior learning assessment for credit.

-University Without Walls is a competency-based program that leads to a Bachelor of Arts or Bachelor of Science degree.
-Students in this program are highly motivated, self-directed, and have clear academic goals.
+University Without Walls is a flexible program that leads to a Bachelor of Arts or Bachelor of Science degree.
+Students in this program complete the degree through independent study and coursework as determined by university faculty.

 University Without Walls

-In addition, NDP offers University Without Walls (UWW) degree program.
-This program awards the bachelor’s degree based on demonstrated competencies as determined by Northeastern’s faculty.
-Each competency is assigned a proportional share of the 120 credit hours required of a traditional Northeastern bachelor’s degree.
+In addition, NDP offers the University Without Walls (UWW) degree program.
+This program assesses and builds a curriculum based on each student's prior learning as determined by Northeastern’s faculty.